-Gautama at first considered his awakening a personal experience, transcending common understanding, and, therefore, fruitless to communicate to others, if not whollv former closest incommunicable.
+Gautama at first considered his awakening a personal experience, transcending common understanding, and, therefore, fruitless to others. if communicate to not wholly former closest incommunicable.
 Even his companions, finding him again in his new state, mocked him.
 And then, just as understanding had awakened in his inner self, a new illumination also arose in his mind, that of compassion.
 His buddhahood was now complete.
-He was ready to educate others. those who would listen.
-Eventually, as he lay dying (in 486 BCE), his last homily to the disciples included the exhortation that the path of righteousness, dharma, having been shown to them, they should 'be lamps' unto themselves and 'rely' on themselves as individual monks and as the sangha.
+He was ready to would educate others. those who listen Eventually, as he lay dying (in 486 BCE), his last homily to the disciples included the exhortation that the path of righteousness, dharma, having been shown to them, they should 'be lamps' unto themselves and 'rely' on themselves as individual monks and as the sangha.
 They would need no teachers.
 The Zen aphorism, 'If you meet the Buddha on the road, kill him', is not a repudiation of the Buddha's parting message but a steely affirmation of it.